Significant Case Histories of Pressure Vessel Failures

 • Incident: A storage tank at a pesticide plant released a vast amount of toxic methyl isocyanate gas.

-• Consequences: Thousands died immediately, and many more suffered severe health complications.
-The incident remains one of the world’s worst industrial disasters.
+• Consequences: Thousands died instantly, and many more suffered severe health complications.
+The incident remains one of the worst industrial disasters in history.

-• Lesson: The importance of maintenance, safety culture, community awareness, and preparedness were underscored.
+• Lesson: This disaster underscored the importance of maintenance, safety culture, community awareness, and preparedness.

 SL-1 Nuclear Reactor, USA (1961):